PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * Ability to set the ttk theme for individual windows or system-wide, but no longer on a single Element basis
 * Ability to use ttk buttons on a selective basis for non-Mac systems
 * port variable == 'PySimpleGUI' so that your code can determine which PySimpleGUI is running
-* InputText new parameter - use_readonly_for_dsiable defaults to True enables user to switch between a true disable and readonly setting when disabling
+* InputText new parameter - use_readonly_for_disable defaults to True enables user to switch between a true disable and readonly setting when disabling
 * Rework of progress bar's ttk style name
 * Button - new parameter use_ttk_buttons - True = force use, False = force not used, None = let PySimpleGUI determine use
 * Macs are forced to use ttk buttons EXCEPT when an image is added to the button